SiAust/T-Rex-clone/README.md

 ## T-Rex Clone
 A simple avoid the obstacle game made with HTML, CSS and JavaScript.
-Inspired by Google's T-Rex game browser game.
+Inspired by Google's T-Rex browser game.

 Made with help from